The world's safest airlines for 2018?

 Notably absent from the 2018 list are the US airlines Delta and United.
 In April 2017, Delta's enviable record of years of reliable service was blotted by a five-day meltdown in which more than 3,200 flights were canceled in response to storms.

-New entries on this year's list are Dubai-based Emirates and China's Hainan Airlines.
+New entries on this year's list are Emirates and Royal Jordanian Airlines.

 Response to incidents